How Tan Can You Get? – The Definitive Guide

 How do you get the darkest tan?

-To get the darkest tan possible, you should use a tan accelerator to help your skin make the most of the UV rays and to keep your skin hydrated to prevent burning and uneven tanning.
+To achieve the darkest tan possible, use a tan accelerator to help your skin make the most of the UV rays and stay hydrated to prevent burning and uneven tanning.

-If you want to avoid the sun, you could use a dark spray tan or dark self-tanner, but make sure to choose a tone that will suit your skin color, and not look too unnaturally dark.
+If you want to avoid the sun, you could use a dark spray tan or self-tanner, but make sure to choose a tone that suits your skin color and doesn’t look too unnatural.

 Does wet skin tan quicker?